50 years of LGBTQ pride showcased in protests, parades

-NEW YORK (AP) — Five decades of LGBTQ pride was celebrated Sunday as crowds gathered outside New York’s historic Stonewall Inn to mark the 50th anniversary of the police raid that sparked the modern-day gay rights movement, as other cities throughout the country planned massive parades.
+NEW YORK (AP) — Crowds gathered outside New York’s historic Stonewall Inn on Sunday to celebrate five decades of LGBTQ pride, marking the 50th anniversary of the police raid that sparked the modern-day gay rights movement.
+Other cities throughout the country planned parades.

-In this Monday, June 3, 2019 photo, visitors pose for photos outside the Stonewall Inn in New York.
-Fifty years ago, the Stonewall Inn was an underground gay bar where a police raid sparked a rebellion that fueled the modern LGBTQ rights movement.
-Today, it's still a bar, but a highly visible one.
-It's a landmark, and the patrons flocking in this week to honor the Stonewall riots' 50th anniversary include a gay police officers' group.
-(AP Photo/Bebeto Matthews)

-More than 2,000 people gathered Sunday morning outside the bar where patrons resisted a police raid in 1969 to kick off the counter-march prior to the larger parade slated to start later in the day.
+More than 2,000 people gathered outside the bar where patrons resisted a police raid on June 28, 1969.
+Thousands also turned out for a larger parade that packed Fifth Avenue, where rainbows were on display across everything from flags to T-shirts.

+Eraina Clay, 63, of suburban New Rochelle, came to celebrate the anniversary.

+“I think that we should be able to say we’ve been here for so long, and so many people are gay that everybody should be able to have the chance to enjoy their lives and be who they are,” Clay said.
+“I have a family.
+I raised kids.
+I’m just like everybody else.”

+“I’m definitely a little scared of how things are going, just the anger and violence that comes out of it and just the tone of conversation about it.
+We’ve come so far, especially in the last few decades, that I don’t want to see that repressed in any way.”

+In May, Trump tweeted about Pride Month and praised the “outstanding contributions” of LGBT people.
+But his administration has also aligned with some religious conservatives in arguing that nondiscrimination protections for those same people can infringe on the religious beliefs of others who oppose same-sex marriage and transgender rights.

-The organizers of the Queer Liberation March said the larger Pride parade has become too commercialized and heavily policed.
+At the Queer Liberation March near the Stonewall Inn, some participants said the larger Pride parade had become too commercialized and heavily policed.

 “What’s important to remember is that this is a protest against the monetization of the Pride parade, against the police brutality of our community, against the poor treatment of sections of our community, of black and brown folk, of immigrants,” said Jake Seller, a 24-year-old Indiana native who now lives in Brooklyn and worked as one of the march’s volunteers.